 This message is displayed when you or another user are editing the same guide on separate devices.
 The guide is automatically saved on the other device first, then updated on the server.
 When the current device learns of the update, it reloads the latest version of the guide from the server.

-The PC and HoloLens apps save your changes to the server 2 seconds after each change is made.
-If any of these save attempts fail, you will see this notification.
+The PC and HoloLens apps save your changes to the server two seconds after each change is made.
+If any of these save attempts fail, you'll see this notification.

 This might occur if you have a poor internet connection or if the server is down.
-The notification should go away automatically once the server connection is restored.
-However, if this message doesn’t go away, we suggest that you not make more edits during that session since the edits may be lost.
-Check the internet connection on your device or speak with your administrator to see if there are any connectivity issues.
+The notification should go away automatically after the server connection is restored.
+However, if this message doesn't go away, we suggest that you not make more edits during that session, because your edits might be lost.
+Check the internet connection on your device or speak with your administrator to see whether there are any connectivity issues.

 Can I add more than eight 3D models to a step?